subh007/atrium-docs-temp/ONOS-Fabric-16A/Configuring-ONOS-Fabric-16A.md

 A cell is simply a collection of environment variables used by onos scripts when launching onos.
 We use these to launch onos for different purposes - test or deployment, fabric or router etc.

-There are 3 cells provided with the distribution VM:
+There are 2 cells provided with the distribution VM for the fabric:
 * atrium_fabric
 * atrium_fabric_no_learn
-* atrium_router

 If you wish to try the fabric with hardware switches, the correct cell is "atrium_fabric_no_learn".